Product Defect Injury

 These individuals may be held liable for any injury their product

-Joe Griffith Law Firm, LLC represent consumers who
+Joe Griffith Law Firm, LLC represents consumers who

 have been seriously injured by defective products, both at home and